 Who’s doing it right?
 Ben & Jerry’s

 Ben & Jerry’s is a dairy company known for their delicious ice cream, and more recently, their mouth-watering Instagram feed.
-According to TOTEM Analytics, the Ben & Jerry’s Instagram account grows in follower count by roughly 14k / month.
+The chain's Instagram account has over 1.5 million followers.

 Instead of posting pictures of ice cream every day (which would most likely still work for them), Ben & Jerry’s regularly shares fans’ photos on their page.
 What better way to get people excited about taking pictures with your product than sharing them publicly for the world to see?
 It’s worked well for the brand that on average scoops 20k likes-per-post according to PicStats.